Piranha91/NPC-Plugin-Chooser/README.md

 #### Handle BSA files during patching
 If checked, the patcher will extract FaceGen (and optionally additional meshes and textures for the chosen NPCs) from BSA archives that reference the chosen mod.
 Make sure to check this if you are forwarding NPC appearance from mods that contain BSA archives.
 Note: this is a heavy operation and it can double the time needed to run the patcher.

-#### Handle BSA files during settings generation
-If checked, the patcher will compare FaceGen from BSA archives that reference the chosen mod when in **SettingsGen** mode.
-Make sure to check this if you are forwarding NPC appearance from mods that contain BSA archives.

 #### Copy Extra Assets
 If checked, the patcher will copy non-FaceGen-related meshes and textures for the NPCs being forwarded, so that the resulting output folder can be used as a standalone mod.
 If unchecked, only FaceGen will be forwarded to the output folder.